 Remember that availability of these mileage seats can be low, and redeeming miles for airline tickets often means that you still have to pay a surcharge for taxes and “fees” so these flights are not free.

 6. Book Early

 It’s almost always better to book as far ahead as possible.
-Avoid school holidays on sunny routes and and travel on weekdays to holiday destinations.
-For citybeaks to working towns, the reverse is true, London, Brussels and Zurich tend to be cheaper to stay in and travel to on weekends and during the summer holidays.
+Avoid school holidays on sunny routes and travel on weekdays to holiday destinations.
+For city breaks to working towns, the reverse is true.
+London, Brussels, and Zurich tend to be cheaper to stay in and travel to on weekends and during the summer holidays.
 Paris empties out in August with the French going on holiday, making this a comparatively quiet and cheap time to travel to and visit Paris.
 Contact our luxury travel concierge for free hotel upgrades, breakfasts and more.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.